travelmarx/scrapbook101core/docbuild/articles/azure-pipeline.md

 * Do I pay?
 There is a [free tier][freetier] Azure Dev Ops options to get started.
 For small tests and limited use, you probably won't pay.
 For more information, see [Build GitHub repositories][pipeline-github].

 * What happened when running a pipeline with the YML file above?
-The steps built the site as if you ran build in Visual Studio.
+The steps built the site as if you built in Visual Studio.

 * If you make a changes to any file in the repo, the build process will kick off again because the **trigger** parameter in the pipeline config file.

 * Under variables add **system.debug: true** to get debug information in the logs.
-See [troubleshooting][troubleshooting].
+See this [troubleshooting article][troubleshooting].

 ## Custom build task